-If the instance has super\read\only=ON then you might need to confirm that AdminAPI can set super\read\only=OFF.
-See Super Read-only and Instances for more information.
+If the instance has $super_read_only=ON$ then you might need to confirm that AdminAPI can set $super_read_only=OFF$.
+See Instance Configuration in Super Read-only Mode for more information.

 In the case where an instance has not had its configuration persisted (see Section 6.1.5, "Persisting Settings"), upon restart the instance does not rejoin the cluster automatically.
 The solution is to issue cluster.rejoinInstance() so that the instance is added to the cluster again and ensure the changes are persisted.
 Once the InnoDB Cluster configuration is persisted to the instance's option file it rejoins the cluster automatically.